Instructor Toolkit & Resources

 Instructor Downloads

-The Instructor Toolkit is a collection of practical tools developed by NaSHA to support instructors teaching within the shooting horse discipline.
-These resources are designed to make lesson planning clearer, progression easier to track, and communication more consistent—always with the horse’s readiness at the center.
-The toolkit is not a rulebook or a requirement; it is a shared set of tools instructors can use, adapt, and build on in their own programs.
+The Instructor Toolkit is a set of practical resources developed by NaSHA to support instructors teaching within the shooting horse discipline.
+These tools are designed to bring clarity to lesson planning, consistency to communication, and structure to tracking progression—always with the horse’s readiness at the center.
+The toolkit is not a rulebook or a requirement, but a shared framework instructors can adapt and apply within their own programs.

 Arena Side Training Guide

-A practical, arena-ready reference developed by NaSHA to support competitive shooting horse training.
+A practical, arena-ready reference to support shooting horse training.

 Instructor Quick Guide

-A concise reference outlining best practices for using Rider Progression Levels in lessons.
+A concise reference outlining best practices in instruction.

 Lesson Level Guides